nawinks/PCA-face-Analysis/README.md

-# PCA Face Analysis
+# PCA for Colored Face Images

-Applying PCA to face images, and visulaizing variation of mean image in direction of PCA vectors.
+Applying PCA to colored face images, and visulaizing variation of mean image in direction of PCA vectors and noting the feature learned in that direction.

 ## Code Requirements
 - MatLab/Octave